C35 Easter 7

 Our clouded eyes prevent us seeing God,

-whose rule is founded on absolute love and justice.
+whose rule is founded on loving justice.

 Like a fire, God’s power flows straight ahead,